Alert

 What does it mean to be an inclusive facility?

-Inside the Four Rivers Environmental Education Center you will find accessible exhibit spaces, hands-on interactive learning stations, exhibit guides with instructions for all exhibits, and buddy bags for those needing sensory assistance during their visit.
-The bags include fidgets, noise cancelling headphones, and other therapeutic tools.
+Four Rivers Environmental Education Center offers accessible exhibit spaces, hands-on interactive learning stations, exhibit guides with instructions for all exhibits, and buddy bags for those needing sensory assistance during their visit.
+These bags include fidgets, noise-cancelling headphones and other therapeutic tools.
 They are available for any visitor to our facility.
-Additionally, a quiet space is typically available in one of the classrooms.
-This space includes a calming tent, weighted blanket, multiple sensory tools and other therapeutic resources to help provide a calming space until the individual is ready to continue their exploration.
-For those wanting to explore the preserve's trails, an all-terrain wheelchair is available for check out.
-Learn more about the GRIT Freedom Chair, including how to reserve one on our Frequently Asked Questions page.
-Outside of the visitor center is the All-Persons Trail, a paved trail with informative sensory kiosks, tactile wayfinding maps and rumble strip indicators.
-Portable audio players are available with an audio version of the information on each kiosk.
-Finally, 2.5 miles of paved, accessible trails cross the preserve allowing access to waterfront, prairie and woodlands.
+Additionally, a quiet space is typically available in one of the classrooms, and includes a calming tent, weighted blanket, multiple sensory tools and other therapeutic resources to help provide a calming space until the individual is ready to continue their exploration.
+For those who want to explore the preserve's trails, an all-terrain wheelchair is available for check-out.
+Learn more about the GRIT Freedom Chair in the additional resources section on this page.

-Are adult day programs eligible to participate?
+Are adult day programs eligible to participate in field trips or youth group programs?

 How can I request a specific accommodation so that I can fully participate in a program or rental?